 - [Mayor]: "We will now move into new business.
-At this time, the city council will ask the city manager questions about the proposal.
-The council will keep in mind what was said during the public hearing." - [Councilmembers ask questions to the manager.] - [City manager]: "Are there any other questions from the council?" - [City council]: "No." - [City manager]: "With no other questions or concerns being voiced, the issue is now ready for a vote on the proposed curfew." - [City clerk]: "At this time, we will take a vote on the proposal to create a 10:00 p.m. curfew for residents under the age of 18.
-The deputy city clerk will keep the count.
-Councilmembers, when I call your name, all those in favor of the curfew say 'aye' and all those not in favor of the curfew say 'no'." - [City clerk calls each councilmember with the mayor voting last, and deputy city clerk records their answer.] - [City clerk]: "The proposal for a citywide curfew has been passed/defeated."
+At this time, the city council will ask the City Manager questions about the proposal.
+The council will keep in mind what was said during the public hearing." - [Council Members ask questions to the City Manager.] - [City Manager]: "Are there any other questions from the council?" - [City Council]: "No." - [City Manager]: "With no other questions or concerns being voiced, the issue is now ready for a vote on the proposed plastic ban." - [City Clerk]: "At this time, we will take a vote on the proposal to eliminate all single-use plastic within city limits.
+The Deputy City Clerk will keep the count.
+Council Members, when I call your name, all those in favor of the plastic ban say 'aye' and all those not in favor of the curfew say 'no'." - [City Clerk calls each Council Member with the Mayor voting last, and Deputy City Clerk records their answer.] - [City Clerk]: "The proposal for a ban on single-use plastic has been passed/defeated."